The Rolex Caliber 1560/1570

 Rolex Sports Models

 The Rolex Explorer ref.
 1016 is considered by purists to be one of the brand’s most starkly beautiful designs.
 Also, it’s one that changed very little in its long production run from 1963 to 1989.
-Originally powered by the 1530, it was soon replaced by the more accurate and chronometer certified 1560.
+Originally powered by the 1560, it was replaced by the 1570 in the late 60s.

 As one of Rolex’s sports watches, it was always somewhat overshadowed by the likes of the Daytona and the GMT Master.
 These models were given significantly greater updates over the years.
 But, as a discreet and extremely simple three-hand timepiece with no complications, the Explorer 1016 is a timeless and elegant example.